OpenAgentsInc/pylon/docs/mcp_implementation.md

 # MCP (Model Control Protocol) Implementation

 ## Overview
-The MCP implementation in Pylon provides a client-server architecture for managing model interactions.
-The implementation is split across several key files in the `src-tauri/src/mcp/` directory.
+The MCP implementation in Pylon provides a client-server architecture for managing model interactions through WebSocket connections.
+The implementation follows a modular design with clear separation of concerns across multiple components.

 ## File Structure

 ### mod.rs
 The main module file that exports public interfaces and types.
-It serves as the entry point for the MCP implementation.
+It serves as the entry point for the MCP implementation and re-exports the most commonly used types and traits.

 ### clients.rs
 Contains the active implementation of client management using async/await patterns with Tokio.
 This is the current production code that handles: